-- Attach your display to the appropriate port, and turn it on.

-- 2. Press the + P (or Fn + F7) key combination.

-- Click on any one of the options from the menu to select PC screen only, Duplicate, Extend or Second screen only.

-- You can also click

-Connect to a wireless

-display at the bottom of

-the Project screen and

-follow the steps to

-connect to any wireless
+- Attach your display to the appropriate port, and turn it on. - Click on any one of the options from the menu to select PC screen only, Duplicate, Extend or Second screen only. - You can also click Connect to a wireless display at the bottom of the Project screen and follow the steps to connect to any wireless enabled display.

-enabled display.